Take the Next Step

 Individual academic departments have determined the equivalent courses for which credit will be granted for scores of 4 and 5.
 Learn more about AP Credit and Credit by Examination.

 You may fulfill the language requirement by taking four semesters of ASL or Latin or Greek.
-For class availability, consult the schedule of classes or contact the professor.
+American Sign Language is offered through the College of Health, Education, and Human Services; Latin and Greek are offered by the School of Humanities and Cultural Studies.

 Please contact the Office of Disability Services.

-Those students who place into language classes between the 1010 and 2020 levels, and attain a grade of C or better may earn “Pass” credits for sequenced courses below that level.
+Those students who place into French or Spanish language classes higher than the 1010 level, and attain a grade of C or better may earn “Pass” credits for sequenced courses below that level.
+Students who place into a 3000-level course and attain a grade of C or better may earn ungraded credit for 1010, 1020, 2010, and 2020.

-In order to qualify for these credits, students must fill out a “Prior Learning Assessment (PLA) Registration Form” (available in the School of Social Sciences and International Studies in 325 Millett).
-By the 9th week of the semester, 1020, 2010 or 2020 students should submit their PLA form to one of the school's Administrative Assistants to obtain the Chair’s signature.
+In order to qualify for these credits, students fill out a “Prior Learning Assessment (PLA) Registration Form” (email SoSSIS@wright.edu).
 Once approval has been obtained, students will take the PLA Registration form to the Bursar, along with a check for $150.
-As long as the student passes the class with a C or better, this payment will ensure the receipt of PLA credits, which will be added to the student’s transcript and will count toward graduation.
+As long as the student passes the class with a C or better, this payment will ensure the receipt of PLA credits, which will be added to the student’s transcript at the end of the semester and will count toward credits earned.
 See the following chart for details:

 Some students may have already earned credit for AP or CLEP.
 This credit will not be duplicated.

-Transfer students wishing to have PLA credits transcripted will do so in their first semester at WSU.
+Transfer students wishing to have PLA credits transcripted should do so in their first semester at WSU.
 If this is missed, the student may start the process later.

 Students who qualified for credit under the pre-PLA policy may apply for credit under the current PLA policy.